Amor Prohibido (song): Cover versions

 Salsa singer Yolanda Duke recorded "Amor Prohibido" for the tribute album, Familia RMM Recordando a Selena (1996).
 Colombian singer Shakira sang part of "Amor Prohibido" during a 2005 interview on Univision's Otro Rollo.
 Finnish recording artist Meiju Suvas recorded "Kielletty Rakkus", a Finnish language version.
 Mexican pop singer Thalía performed and recorded the song during the live televised tribute concert, Selena ¡VIVE!, in April 2005; it was included on her ninth studio album, El Sexto Sentido (2005).
 Thalía performed a "bouncy" version of "Amor Prohibido" during her Houston concert on 30 March 2013, and Mexican singer Yuridia performed the song in 2014 during her Tour Essential.

 American trio Brisa recorded "Amor Ilegal", which was influenced by "Amor Prohibido" and became a popular radio song in Ecuador.
 Mexican pop rock band Moderatto recorded it for their album, Malditos Pecadores (2014).
 Mexican singer Samo recorded a duet version of "Amor Prohibido" for the 2012 posthumous remix album, Enamorada de Ti.
 Samo told the Ecuadoran newspaper El Telégrafo that he had always dreamed of recording a duet with Selena, and "Amor Prohibido" was one of his favorite songs; he felt the "presence of Selena" as soon as he put on headphones and began recording.
 According to Joey Guerra of the San Antonio Express-News, the duet version "proved a solid preview for the album" and its "wistful lyrics work nicely as a duet with Samo".
 Guerra described it as a "gentle pop-rock arrangement", possibly as it was originally intended.
 Nilan Lovelace of Reporter Magazine called the duet version an "album favorite" and the type of music Selena would record today.

 Other artists who covered "Amor Prohibido" include Latin singer Shoshana and American entertainer Keke Palmer.
 On 1 May 2015 Jennifer Lopez performed "A Selena Tribute" at the 2015 Latin Billboard Music Awards, which included "Amor Prohibido".
 Lopez was praised by music critics, who appreciated the singer's Selena-esque costumes.
 The recording debuted and peaked at number 33 on the Hot Latin Songs chart.

+In 2025, Korean Pop group Le Sserafim covered the song.